SoftwareEngineeringToolDemos/ICSE-2013-JITTAC/build-vm/README.md

 Note:

+It may take several minutes to download and configure the VM for use.
 Please wait until "__vagrant up__" finishes execution before working on GUI.